MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 78
-If you encourage people to bring as much of their whole selves as they can, and make it safe to do so, they will.
+If you make it safe for people to bring as much of their whole selves as they can, they will.
 If you do it right you'll get far more than you asked for: hurt; baggage; anger; honesty.

 What do you do with all that?

 ---
 ### 79
-Staying enthusiastic with your team can be hard when there's shit going down that you can't talk about; you've having a bad day; you don't want to be here any more; you don't know if they can do it; you don't know if _you_ can do it.
+Staying enthusiastic with your team is hard when there's shit going down that you can't talk about; you're having a bad day; you don't want to be here any more; you don't know if they can do it; you don't know if _you_ can do it.

-All I can say is "you got this bud, I believe in you."
+All I can say is "you got this bud.
+I believe in you."

 ---
 ### 80
 There will always be more work to do.
 Take care of your mental health and teach others to do the same.

+---